 Facilitating improved finance for small and medium-sized enterprises

-The framework conditions for financial services for small and medium-sized enterprises have improved.
+The framework conditions for financial services for small and medium-sized enterprises and start-ups have improved.

 The project works in three fields of activity to improve the financial inclusion of SMEs and start-up companies:

 1. It provides information for companies and start-ups.
 It supports the Palestinian financial authorities in developing social media posts, training courses and other formats on financial topics.
 This involves multipliers such as influencers, incubators, accelerators and academics.

 2. The project improves the framework conditions for new fintech services, thus creating incentives for innovation.
 It advises the regulatory authorities and provides them with further training on innovations and rollouts.
 The project has also been working with the World Bank since 2021.